Peace on Earth Theme Song

 - Meetings: A team of 5 to 8 people meet locally or virtually eight times with each meeting being 2 hours.
 One person serves as team leader and the other team members take turns facilitating the meetings using detailed scripts.

 - DreamKeeper: A player becomes a DreamKeeper – one who believes peace on earth by 2030 is possible and is committed to making it a reality – upon successful completion of all 7 actions.
 Forty million DreamKeepers tips humanity toward peace on earth.
-Becoming a DreamKeeper is the equivalent to being initiated into the Jedi Knight or Knights Templar orders.
-As part of this opportunity DreamKeepers are invited to join Legions of Light to further the game.

 Seven Actions to Create Peace on Earth